raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The actual data pertaining to DNS Stateful Operations (expressed in TLV syntax) is appended to the end of the DNS message header.
+Just as in traditional DNS over TCP {{!RFC1035}} {{!RFC7766}}
-The stream protocol carrying the DSO message frames it with 16-bit message length, so the length of the DSO data is determined from that length, rather than from any of the DNS header counts.
+the stream protocol carrying DSO messages (which are just another kind of DNS message) frames them by putting a 16-bit message length at the start, so the length of the DSO data is determined from that length, rather than from any of the DNS header counts.